vvijayaraman0822/-Find-Evidence/README.md

 - There are 4 types of Analyzers to choose from namely DNA, Fiber, Blood and FingerPrint.
 The data gets read in from an input file that sets the size of the picture grid.
 The user gets to choose the type of analyzer he/she wishes to play and the goal is to guess correctly two secret loctions hidden.
-Hints will be provided accordingly to assist the user
+Hints will be provided accordingly to assist the user.